5 Preparation Tips for Virtual Job Interviews

 The last few months have changed the working world, and as many sectors begin experimenting with a remote working structure, the way in which interviews are conducted has changed too.

-To prepare you for your next remote interview, please see our top tips from our recruitment consultants:
+To prepare you for your next virtual job interview, please see our top tips from our recruitment consultants:

 1. Adequately Prepare